AirPorter

 Data & Privacy

-Testing AirPorter
+testing AirPorter

 We created various storyboards to map out how different solutions might help users in different scenarios

-We developed a Speed Dating Matrix as we were ideating different solutions to test their viability.
-Specifically, we were interested in users’ comfort with different levels of automation.
-Some solutions included smart robots, driverless cars, and beacons and NFC integrations with users’ existing devices.
+Some solutions included smart robots, driverless cars, and beacons and NFC integrations with users' existing devices.
 Using the Speed Dating Matrix, we categorized key scenarios based on different interaction and intensity levels, and scripted user enactments to test our concepts with potential users.

-Wanting Control over Decisions
+Travelers Want Control over Their Decisions

 Users prefer having information and assistance in executing their decisions rather than having decisions automatically made for them.
 If possible, users prefer having information the day before they're supposed to be at the airport so that they can plan ahead and prepare themselves.

-Willing to Pay for Convenience
+Travelers Are Willing to Pay for Convenience

-Users value features that offer them a sense of privilege and control within the airport, even if these features come at an additional cost, because they perceive their flight to be more important.
+Users value features that offer them a sense of privilege and control within the airport, even if these features come at an additional cost, because they perceive their flight as being more important.
 When users do pay for a feature, payment should only be processed after the service has been provided so that users are certain that they got what they paid for, preventing financial loss and confusion.

 It's important to manage expectations by informing users that the IoT system cannot change airport operations (e.g. flight delays, security lines).
 When not enough data is available to provide accurate information and estimates, users should be notified so that they can plan accordingly.

-Considering Airport Congestion
+Take Airport Congestion into Consideration

 While smart robots are an exciting solution to explore, they'd likely make the already congested airport environment even worse.
 Instead, our IoT solution should prioritize not contributing to the crowded and overwhelming airport experience for both users and the surrounding travelers.

-Introducing AirPorter
+introducing AirPorter

 Stay Up to Date, All in One Place